Book Review of Wake Up And Live By Dorothea Brande

 First published in 1936, WAKE UP AND LIVE! is a result of its author’s experience.
 After evaluating her life, Dorothea Brand realizes that, like so many others, she is not living up to her true potential.
 She comes across a formula for success – act as if it were impossible to fail – which transforms her life.
 A writer by trade, Brande’s output soars after her eureka moment.

-In Wake Up and Live, Brande talks extensively about failure, devoting four of the twelve chapters to it.
+In Wake Up and Live by Dorothea Brande, she talks extensively about failure, devoting four of the twelve chapters to it.
 Though so much time and emphasis is placed on failure, you do not feel overwhelmed while reading the book, but you get a better sense of what failure is – its many different faces – how it manifests in your life, and what to do to transform failure into success.

 Brande presents her point of view of identifying the common denominators for those of us who are under the grip of the Will to Fail.
 She also provides three very different real life case studies to support her premise.
 “There are still more obscure and unnoticeable ways of falling victim to the Will to Fail, ways to which introverts and extroverts are almost equally susceptible.
 Consider the innumerable persons, for instance, who deliberately undertake work which calls for only a small part of their abilities and training, and who then drive themselves over useless details.”